 I saw no record of payment of statements for Sales Receipts incurred in May or June.
 MSB does not post credit card transactions to the GL until payment is made.

-There was no December statement for 0619 in which a $50 charge was incurred. and there was no sales receipt.
+There was no December statement for 0619 in which a $50 charge was incurred and there was no sales receipt.

 Recorded the refund of penalties and interest as miscellaneous income to the GL, but I did not see the statement containing the original charge, where it hit the books, or to what account it was posted.